anisbet/oclc4/Readme.md

 # Known Issues

+* Bib records need to be uploaded and then set.
+This will include any record that was `set` or `match`ed but no results were returned.
 * Need to click Okay on the `Export Requested:` dialog box. **Done** not working.
 * Restart the deletes process after an exception is thrown.
 * Should be able to `--recover` `add` records (marked `"action": "set"`), or use `--add` with json file.
 You can add a single dummy record to the deletes json file and it will run, but this could be cleaner. **Fixed**